Impetus/couverture/README.md

-There are two project here.
+There are two project here.we are giving brief  introduction about both projec.which is given below.
-  1:Code coverage tool(This is a statndalone application) 2:Sonar_usscc-plugin tool
+  1:Sonar_usscc-plugin tool
-we are giving brief  introduction about both projec.which is given below.
+  2:Code coverage tool(This is a statndalone application)

 1: Sonar-usscc-plugin tool